 ‘Tis the season for candy canes!
 There are many fun candy cane activities you can incorporate into a candy cane theme into your classroom.
-Today, I’m sharing with you an east sensory play recipe for candy cane slime!
+Today, I’m sharing with you an easy sensory play recipe for candy cane slime!
 This type of play encourages children to use their sense of touch and smell.

 Sensory play is an important component of any preschool day.
 This enhances hands-on learning through while also stimulating the child’s senses.